Tasarinan/editor-framework/docs/manual/register-panels.md

 Panel is the docking unit in Editor Framework.
 Each panel contains a panel frame.
 You can define a polymer element as your panel frame, and register it in `package.json`.
-The Editor Framework will dynamically load your custom element when it invoked.
+The Editor Framework will dynamically load your polymer element when the panel opened.

 To define a panel frame, just create a html file like this: